On this page:

 Economic Activity at the Site

 As of December 2016, EPA had data on 25 on-site businesses.
 These businesses employed 54 people and generated an estimated $3,738,580 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.